 Meaning and Definition of Church

 The church is the body of Christ, and it is made up of called people.
 It is not a building, but it is an assembly of God's people.
-Craig and Ott define the church as a spiritual entity, conceived by the Father (Eph.
+Ott and Wilson define the church as a spiritual entity, conceived by the Father (Eph.
 1:3–6), built by Christ (Matt.
 16:18), and indwelt by the Holy Spirit (Eph.
 2:19–22).

+They assert,

 The early church fathers often spoke of the church as the fellowship of the saints.
 Emphasis was rightly placed on the church as a people rather than as an institution.
 Essential attributes of the church were summarized in the Nicene Creed (AD 381) as one (unity), holy (sanctified life), catholic (universal, for all people), and apostolic (based upon the teaching of the apostles).
 These attributes have been variously interpreted throughout the history of the church, but they are confessed by nearly all Christians.

 The church is God’s primary vehicle for manifesting the nature of the kingdom of God in this age and among all people.
 Paul says,